-- The election for 2022 officers is scheduled for Saturday and will take place virtually.
+- The election is scheduled for Saturday in the State Capitol at the Cordell Hull Building, Capitol, and Supreme Court.
 This will be the only opportunity for delegates to vote, so please encourage them to do so. - Delegates may only vote at the voting machine assigned to their respective component.
 Machines will be clearly marked with component signs. - Each delegate may only vote once.
 The CCE provides poll workers for supervision of voting. - All candidates, except those seeking the office of Governor, will have an opportunity to make speeches during the opening ceremony on Thursday.
-Gubernatorial candidates will be required to participate in a debate on Thursday evening following dinner.
-Candidates will deliver their campaign speeches at the Governor's Banquet on Friday evening. - Winners are determined by simple majority vote.
+Gubernatorial candidates will be required to participate in a debate on Thursday evening following dinner. - Winners are determined by simple majority vote.
 There will be no run-offs unless there is an exact tie between any top candidates. - For Gubernatorial Elections Only: If there is a large field of gubernatorial candidates, a run-off will be held at the discretion of the Center for Civic Engagement. - Each candidate may spend NO MORE than \$100.00 on his or her campaign, donated materials included.
 Please KEEP ALL RECEIPTS.
 In the event there is a question raised about campaign expenditures, any receipts become public domain. - Candidates who are in violation of any guidelines or who are considered to be acting in a way contrary to the YMCA Core Values will be removed from the ballot or deemed ineligible.